aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/gradient-fills/add-vertical-gradient-to-postscript-ps/_index.md

 A: Aspose.Page supports various gradient types, including radial and path gradients.
 Refer to the documentation for more details.

 **Q4: Can I use Aspose.Page for commercial projects?**
 A: Yes, you can.
-Visit [here](https://purchase.aspose.com/buy) to explore licensing options.
+Visit [Aspose.Page licensing page](https://purchase.aspose.com/buy) to explore licensing options.

 **Q5: Is there a community forum for Aspose.Page where I can seek help?**
 A: Certainly!
 Head to the [Aspose.Page forum](https://forum.aspose.com/c/page/39) to connect with other developers and get assistance.